Leased Car Insurance Requirements: What Coverage You Need & Costs

 • Worn tires within acceptable tread depth

-Accident Damage includes:
+Accident/Excess Damage includes:

-• Dents, scrapes, or damage from collisions
+• Dents or scrapes from collisions

 • Broken lights, mirrors, or trim pieces